Keyraus/NumericalTop1/README.md

 The project is also available on [GitHub](https://github.com/Keyraus/NumericalTop1), as a project or a release. ([Link to the release](https://github.com/Keyraus/NumericalTop1/releases))

 ## Usage
-Each file contains methods associated with the name of it The only launchable files are :
+Each file contains methods associated with their name.

+The only launchable files are :
 - convertion.py
 - debuggerAlgorithms.py